-Les was born and raised on a Westcoast Dairy farm near Hokitika.
-After completed high school Les did his apprenticeship as a carpet layer in Christchurch.
-Like many young fellows Les was passionate about traveling and did an O.E throughout the UK and Europe for 2 years before returning to New Zealand to take over the family farm on the West Coast.
+Les was born and raised on a West Coast Dairy farm near Hokitika.
+After completing high school Les did his apprenticeship as a carpet layer in Christchurch.
+Like many young guys Les was passionate about travelling and did an O.E throughout the UK and Europe for 2 years before returning to New Zealand to take over the family farm on the West Coast.

-Les and his wife raised their children on the family farm and spent many years with early morning starts and milking cows.
-Les has worked with and employed a range of staff during his time as a Dairy farmer
+Les and his wife raised their children on the family farm and spent several years with early morning starts with milking cows.
+Les has been involved with employing a range of employees during his time as a Dairy farmer

-In 2004 the early morning starts seen a shift to Mid Canterbury to work for Genetic Technologies doing research into new hybrids of maize plus running an inoculant program though out the South Island.
+In 2004 the early morning starts seen a shift to Mid Canterbury to work for Genetic Technologies doing research into new hybrids of maize plus running an inoculation program throughout the South Island.

-Coming from a farming and agronomy background Les has strong links to the rural, industrial, and service sectors which are just a few reasons why Agstaff Ashburton snapped him up to be part of the team.
+Coming from a farming and agronomy background Les has strong links to the rural, industrial, and service sectors.
+These are just a few reasons why Agstaff snapped him up to be part of the team.

 In his time away from work Les is a hot rod fan as well as gardening and fishing.